ahadulislampinoy/Quiziest/README.md

 # Quiziest

-A Programming quiz site, where you can test your JavaScript, React, CSS, and Git skills.
+A Programming quiz site, where you can test your JavaScript, React, CSS, and Git skills by answering different questions.

 ## Live Link